Butler station (MBTA)

 Butler station is a light rail station in Boston, Massachusetts.
-It serves the MBTA Ashmont–Mattapan High-Speed Line.
+It serves the MBTA Mattapan Line.
 It is located at Butler Street in the Lower Mills section of the Dorchester neighborhood.
 It serves a small residential area sandwiched between the Neponset River, Cedar Grove Cemetery, and Dorchester Park.
 Butler station has no MBTA bus connections.
 It is accessible via a wooden mini-high ramp on the station's single island platform.